 What you will study

 The development of the modern world has been shaped to an astonishing degree by empires.
 By the 1930s, for example, colonies and ex-colonies covered around 85 per cent of the land surface of the globe.
-Empires have precipitated some of the most brutal violence ever recorded, and yet the world as we know it would be unrecognisable without them.
+Empires have precipitated some of the most brutal violence ever recorded, and affected the lives of millions across the entire globe for centuries.
 English became an official language in countries as far apart as Botswana, India and Jamaica, because it was the language of the largest empire the world has ever known, rather than due to any intrinsic communicative merit.

 In this module, you’ll undertake comparative study of a range of empires.
 The history and significance of the British Empire is a thread running throughout the module, but you will also encounter the empires of France, Spain, Portugal, the Netherlands, China and Russia.
 This comparative perspective will enable you to think analytically about what exactly constitutes an empire, and why they have proved such an enduring way of arranging human affairs.

 This module places a lot of emphasis on the use of original primary-source materials.
-You will be provided with (and guided through) sources as diverse as personal diaries, journals and letters, government papers, newspaper articles, and visual material such as paintings, photographs and newsreel footage.
-In addition, a module DVD contains original archive footage of twentieth-century events such as the wars of decolonisation in Algeria, colonial exhibitions in Britain and interviews with those experiencing empire in Africa.
+You'll be provided with (and guided through) sources as diverse as personal diaries, journals and letters, government papers, newspaper articles, and visual material such as paintings, photographs and newsreel footage.
+In addition, a module website contains original archive footage of twentieth-century events such as the wars of decolonisation in Algeria, colonial exhibitions in Britain and interviews with those experiencing empire in Africa.

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from previous studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject.

 To study this module you require sound skills in analytical thought and essay writing, and the ability to assimilate and critique a diverse range of source materials.
-These skills are taught in our history modules, such as Early modern Europe: society and culture c.1500-1780 (A223), The British Isles and the modern world, 1789–1914 (A225) or Exploring history: medieval to modern 1400–1900 (A200) (now discontinued).
-There is no requirement for you to have completed OU level 2 study prior to taking A326, but it’s highly recommended.
+These skills are taught in our history modules, such as Early modern Europe: society and culture c.1500–1780 (A223) or The British Isles and the modern world, 1789–1914 (A225).
+There is no requirement for you to have completed OU level 2 study prior to taking this module, but it’s highly recommended.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 There is no prescribed preparatory work.
-However, you might wish to have a look at some of the following readings, such as Ashley Jackson's, The British Empire: a very short introduction, John Darwin's After Tamerlane: The Global History of Empire since 1405, and John Darwin's Unfinished Empire: the Global Expansion of Britain.
+However, you might wish to have a look at some of the following readings, such as Ashley Jackson's The British Empire: a very short introduction, John Darwin's After Tamerlane: The Global History of Empire since 1405, Shashi Tharoor's An Era of Darkness: The British Empire in India, and Priyamvada Gopal’s Insurgent Empire.
 You'll find helpful advice on study skills in The Arts Good Study Guide (E. Chambers & A. Northedge, The Open University).

 You’ll be provided four printed module books and have access to a module website, which includes: